Bike to School Day | Tips to Make it the Best Day Ever!

 Coordinate With Neighbors

-Our neighbors are good about planning to meet at one person’s house for donuts, coffee, and juice.
+Our neighbors are great about planning to meet at one person’s house for donuts, coffee, and juice.
 We have changed up whose house we meet at but it’s usually someone who is on the way.
 In the past, we’ve had a set up of a cute table and stand of goodies for a fun pit stop.
 Then when it’s Go Time, we all ride together in a big group.
 There’s always a ton of people headed towards the school and we just follow the crowd, but if you don’t have this situation I’d map out the route beforehand.
 Pick the route with the fewest and safest crossings or choose trails rather than main roads if possible.

 Set a Schedule and Ground Rules